Which patients are suitable for SDR

 • Children with injury to other areas of the brain which affect balance and co-ordination.

-• A child with non stable hips.
+• Children with unstable hips.

 Are there alternatives to SDR?